 Get ready to rethink your approach to UX Design.
-Hang Le will teach you LIVE her time-tested method for creating award-winning UX Design, step-by-step.
+Learn Hang Le's step-by-step method for creating award-winning UX Design, live online.

-Each week, you’ll apply what you’ve learned to your own UX Design and end the course with a product design you can't wait to pitch to stakeholders.
+Each week, you’ll apply what you’ve learned in your own UX design project.
+By the course end, you'll finish with a product design you can't wait to pitch to stakeholders.

-We’ll kick off our learning by introducing the fundamental principles of UX design and what makes it different from other design practices.
-I’ll lay out some overarching best practices and I’ll discuss where UX fits in the broader development cycle, and why that matters to you as a designer.
-Lastly, I’ll help you refine your career vision by sharing some insights into why businesses hire designers (and when they don’t).
+What makes UX design different from other design practices?
+Today's class is about where UX fits in the broader development cycle, and why that matters to you as a designer.
+Then, Hang will help you refine your career vision by sharing some insights into why businesses hire designers (and when they don’t).

 Assignment #1: Read at least 3 job postings with a combination of these titles: UX Designer at Google, Product Designer at Facebook, UI Designer, UX/UI Designer.
 Reflect on what role you align with and an area that you will learn about during or after this course.